Ultimate California Road Trip from San Francisco to Fort Bragg

 – Dinner in Fort Bragg: For dinner, try the cozy and artistic Cafe One near downtown Fort Bragg, offering a variety of cuisine options.

-Accommodations in Fort Bragg
+Where to Stay in Fort Bragg

 You can continue to stay in the same accommodation you chose for Day 2, as everything is close to another.